 I acknowledge that I have not used Copilot for only refining some of the sections in the document.

-Ethical approval (where ever applicable)
+Ethical approval (wherever applicable)

-The study was conducted with the approval and in accordance with the standards of the college.
+The study was conducted with approval and in accordance with the standards of the college.
 No ethical approval was required, as the research followed all applicable ethical guidelines, ensuring respect for the respondents' privacy and confidentiality

 COMPETING INTERESTS DISCLAIMER: